I last updated this essay in May 2018, from my project performed in 2002.

 Plaster finishes last 7 years or more, depending on how well they are installed and cared for.
 Refinishing was badly needed by the time we owned this house and summoned the will to attack the refinishing project.

 The entire project eventually encompassed far more than replastering.
-Based on estimates from contractors, the expense to have all this work contracted would have been about $25,000 (with perhaps $5 to $7 thousand for just the plastering).
+Based on estimates from contractors, the expense to have all this work contracted would have been about $25,000 (in 2000, with perhaps $5 to $7 thousand for just the plastering).
 For a red-blooded guy who does his own oil changes, what else could I do?
 I decided I would do this little project myself, too.
 I would learn, I would craft, I would teach my children things new to us all.
 And thus on and off, from October 2000 to October 2001, it happened.

 The following major stages were involved:

 The "before" of "before and after".
 Or, "Dad, the sump pump quit again".